Certificate in Creative Writing

 University College's creative writing courses are open to all students who possess writing skills comparable to those typically learned in English Composition 101 and 203.
 For those who want to explore in depth and achieve significant mastery in the art of writing poetry, fiction, or creative nonfiction, University College offers a 16-unit certificate program in Creative Writing.

 Instructors are experienced professional writers, most of whom are associated with the Washington University Graduate Writing Program and the Department of English.
 All of the craft courses are taught on the workshop model, with open discussion, and detailed, constructive criticism of each student's writing.

 Summer Writers Institute

-Each June, Washington University holds the Summer Writers Institute, a creative writing experience for writers of fiction, poetry and creative nonfiction.
-Participants may earn 3 college credits.
+Each July, Washington University holds the Summer Writers Institute, a creative writing experience for writers of fiction, poetry, and creative nonfiction.
+Participants may earn 3 credits.
 Call (314) 935-4695 for more information.

 Students may specialize in any one of the three genres: poetry, fiction, or creative nonfiction.